 The Goose Creek Character Area contains four primary corridors: Interstate 65, Goose Creek Bypass, Lewisburg Pike, and Columbia Pike.
 The Goose Creek Area has been the subject of substantial transportation planning, both as part of overall city transportation planning, and as part of specific site planning and design.
 Providing adequate transportation infrastructure to keep up with growth is one of the most important public service issues facing this area.
-While the Goose Creek Character Area contains multiple primary corridors, there are several major capital facility needs that impact the area, including the widening of Interstate 65 from Goose Creek Bypass to Route 840, the widening of Goose Creek Bypass and Lewisburg Pike, the completion of South Carothers Road, the extension of Peytonsville Road to South Carothers Parkway, the realignment of Long Lane, and the proposed Interstate 65 crossings that will connect the eastern and western portions of the Goose Creek Character Area.
+While the Goose Creek Character Area contains multiple primary corridors, there are several major capital facility needs that impact the area, including the extension of Peytonsville Road to the future extension of South Carothers Parkway, the realignment of Long Lane, and the proposed Interstate 65 crossings that will connect the eastern and western portions of the Goose Creek Character Area.
 All of the proposed projects will provide for additional vehicular efficiency and capacity throughout the area.
 A major element of the success of this area is ensuring the timing of these improvements relative to the anticipated growth.

 Much of the existing development is located northwest of the Interstate 65 and Goose Creek Bypass interchange.
 The area includes a mix of uses, some with a suburban character and some with a more traditional development pattern, and includes over 1,200 residences.
 There is still substantial land available for development in the area, primarily south of the Goose Creek Bypass and east of the Interstate 65 corridor.
 This Goose Creek Bypass interchange offers a major regional economic development opportunity for the city.
+Approved development plans include 3 million square feet of office and 1.8 million s.f. of retail uses.
+More than 1,100 new dwelling units are planned.

 There is additional land outside the UGB, particularly to the south and east of the current UGB limits, that is appropriate for additional commercial and office uses, given its proximity to Interstate 65.
 It would benefit the City to study the areas adjacent to the existing UGB to see whether expanding the boundary would be advantageous.